 Although flexion synergy patterns after stroke can be frustrating to deal with, they are actually a sign of improvement.

-Synergistic movements occur when too many muscles are activated at once.
+Synergistic movements result from multiple muscle contractions that are triggered at once.
 For example, if you try to move your shoulder, your elbow might contract.

 To help you better understand flexion synergy patterns, this article will explain the cause of synergistic movements and how to eliminate them.